vikalpgandha/blockchain_basics_docs/README.md

 ### Deploy Contract in Specific Network

-After defining network inside `truffle-config.js` you can deploy that contract inside that network like this. `truffle migrate --network <name of network>`
+After defining network inside `truffle-config.js` you can deploy that contract inside that network like this `truffle migrate --network <name of network>`

 Only executing `truffle migrate` will deploy contract inside development network.